 - The presence of flavonoids in horsetail makes it a strong diuretic.

-- Its anti-inflammatory properties are known to provide relief from bladder and kidney disorders.
+- Its anti-inflammatory properties can provide relief from bladder and kidney disorders.

-- It is known to cure bedwetting in children and incontinence in adults.
-It is also helpful in case of heavy menstruation.
+- It can cure bedwetting in children and incontinence in adults.
+It is helpful in case of heavy menstruation.

-- It is said to cure diarrhea, flu, and common colds.
+- It can cure diarrhea, flu, and common colds.
 It is also effective in treating gout.

 - It is beneficial for people suffering from cardiovascular problems.